theobald-software/theobald-software.github.io/content/_en/about_template.md

 Make sure to keep the product descriptions separate from the instructions with steps, when possible.
 Each author should first consider whether he wants to describe the product or a part of it or a function (e.g., architecture or use case) or whether he wants to show the user steps for performing a particular task. <br>
 This division should be considered per section.
-If it makes sence to incorporate description in one subsection and procedural steps in the other subsection within the document, the author is free to do so.
+If it makes sense to incorporate description in one subsection and procedural steps in the other subsection within the document, the author is free to do so.

 <!--Die Produktbeschreibungen sollen möglichst getrennt von den Handlungsanweisungen gehalten werden.
 Jeder Autor sollte zunächst überlegen, ob er eine Funktion beschreiben will (z.B.
 Architektur oder Use Case)